e-permitting for Chapter 105 General Permits

 How e-permitting Works

-e-permitting is different than the traditional process where an application or registration is submitted to DEP on a form a paper or PDF form via mail or electronic means.
+The e-permitting system is different than the traditional process where an application or registration is submitted to DEP on a paper form or PDF form via mail or electronic means.
 The system is account based which provides many benefits.
 Like many other online accounts, communications, drafts, past history, etc. will be available and occur through the system.
 This provides many benefits such as easy access, data entry and tracking, responsive communication and information receipt, to name a few.

 With an account-based system, an account manager(s) will need to manage the applicant/owner account for all submissions, not just one submission.
-In e-permitting this is the Electronic Filing Administrator(s) (EFA).
+In e-permitting this is known as the Electronic Filing Administrator(s) (EFA).

 See the Tabs to the right for more information.
 DEP recommends viewing the supplemental instruction videos on the

 Only registrations for Chapter 105 General Permits are currently accepted through e-permitting.
 This includes those General Permit Registrations reviewed by DEP and Chapter 105 Delegated County Conservation Districts.